cawfree/react-native-quiet/README.md

 Quiet can even go _ultrasonic_, allowing us to communicate without impacting on noise levels that are perceptible by human ears.

-New to Quiet?
 Try the awesome online demo [here](https://quiet.github.io/quiet-js/).

 ## 🚀 Getting started